Too early to say how thefts occurred at Tesco Bank: UK watchdog

-LONDON The theft of money from accounts at Tesco bank is unprecedented in Britain and how it happened is still unknown, Britain's financial watchdog said on Tuesday.
+LONDON (Reuters) - The theft of money from accounts at Tesco bank is unprecedented in Britain and how it happened is still unknown, Britain's financial watchdog said on Tuesday.

 Tesco Bank halted online transactions from all current accounts on Monday after money was stolen from 20,000 accounts in Britain's first such cyber heist.